augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/sandboxed_execution.md

 ## Overview

-Sandboxed Execution Environments are a critical security feature of the Task Execution Layer that provide isolated, controlled environments for executing automated tasks.
+Sandboxed Execution Environments are a critical security feature of the Task Execution Service that provide isolated, controlled environments for executing automated tasks.
 They ensure that task code runs in a secure, resource-constrained environment that prevents unauthorized access to system resources, protects against malicious code, and prevents tasks from interfering with each other.

 ## Key Capabilities